 It has been two years since I have been back to the U.K. and that is certainly not an option at the moment.
 I’m hoping for spring 2022, but that all depends on a major acceleration in Thailand’s languid inoculation rollout.

 Interprovincial travel has been curtailed at the time of writing, which means no more local motorcycle trips either but managed to get a couple in earlier in the year and in late 2020.
 There was a trip up to Kanchanaburi in December and early March to see Mike and Tony, when we rode up to Pilok.
 Have also managed the odd weekend in Hua Hin to see Pogo, Greg, and JJ but that has been pretty much it for this year so far.
 The new year camping trip to our regular spot turned into a bit of a disaster but we’ve found a couple of alternatives.

-The good news is that no international traveling and a crypto market boom have meant steady work and a regular income during these tough times.
-The sale of some crypto assets from 2017 funded the expansion of the fleet which now includes a Royal Enfield and a KTM Duke.
+The good news is that no international traveling and a crypto market boom has meant steady inflows during these tough times.
+The sale of some crypto from 2017 funded the expansion of the fleet which now includes a Royal Enfield and a KTM Duke.

 We have made a couple of camping trips to remote spots within the province to unplug and escape from the constant torrent of bad news and depressing stats in the media.
 These little trips have been a lifeline so far this year, though the wet season has put the brakes on them for now.

 We also found a little reggae beach bar a few clicks south run by a Thai rasta called Jammin who is fixing the place up.
 That has been our weekend escape from the monotony of life in Suan Luang where pretty much everything has been closed for months, paranoia rules, and people generally appear to be avoiding each other.
 Therefore, Saturdays are often spent at this little oasis enjoying the spectacular late afternoon rainy season sky-scapes with a cold one.